 American chestnut (Castanea dentata): Native to North America, American chestnut is a very large, tall tree with sweet, flavorful nuts.
 Plant at least two trees in fairly close proximity.

-Ginkgo (Ginkgo biloba): An attractive nut tree, ginkgodisplays fan-shaped leaves and pale grey bark.
+Ginkgo (Ginkgo biloba): An attractive nut tree, ginkgo displays fan-shaped leaves and pale gray bark.
 Foliage is an attractive yellow in autumn.
 Note: Ginkgo is not regulated by the FDA and is listed as an herbal product.
 The fresh or roasted seeds/nuts contain a toxic chemical which can result in seizures or even death.
 Unless under the watchful eye of a professional herbalist, this tree is best used for ornamental purposes only.